MathiasSeguy-Android2EE/RxTraining/docs/Doc4_ObservableCreators.md

 - just()
 - fromIterable()

-Now we will others useful creators:
+Now we will have a look at others useful creators:
 - range
 - interval